Skip to content

 3) Cherry Picking Comps

-4) Making Speculative Investment
+4) Making Speculative Investments

 A speculative investment is based on factors outside of your control.
 This happens when you buy a property that requires market appreciation to be a successful investment.
 Or one in which you expect rents to rise, making your losing investment a winner in the long run.
 In many cases, your speculation was incorrect, or it takes longer than expected, and you end up with a losing investment.